punarjit-singh/karate-api-tests/README.md

 - Reporting artifacts can be uploaded to CircleCI and reports can be made available throught its CircleCI app.
 - Depending on the nature of the actual project/api, folder structure can be adjusted accordingly to fit project needs.
 - Karate logging can be improved.
+- Continuous improvements to the framework, including adding test tagging support.
+- Move API keys to secure key-vault or masked CI configs.